 Benefits of a DMP

 Information regarding the data needs to be easily findable, accessible, and understandable, not least if you are working on a project that runs over several years and/or involves a large number of people.
-To make your work as time-efficient, reproducible, visible and safe as possible, it is important that your management of the data is well thought through, structured, and documented.
+To make your work as time-efficient, reproducible, visible, transparable and safe as possible, it is important that the management of the data is well thought through, structured, and documented.
 The time invested in setting up a good data management strategy pays off when it comes to archiving and preserving, sharing, and reproducing as well as validating your analyses and results.

 Funder-related information on DMPs

-More and more funders mandate that data is managed according to a DMP and that the data underlying a project funded by them is made publicly available.
+A DMP is required for all SLU research projects as well as environmental monitoring and assessment surveys.
+Furthermore, more and more funders mandate that data is managed according to a DMP and that the data underlying a project funded by them is made publicly available.
 Many funders meanwhile allow applicants to include costs arising from data management.

-SLU’s Grants Office can provide you with information and support should you plan to you apply for external research funding.
+SLU’s Grants Office can provide you with information and support should you plan to apply for external research funding.
 Either visit the Grants Office’s web page or contact them at firstname.lastname@example.org.